imranzaheer612/markdown-image-hosting/README.md

 The parser will parse the markdown files and search for all the images links like `![my-image](./images/image1.png)`.

 Please note that all the local image links should be correct.
-It's recommended that both the markdown file and the images should be under same **dir**
+It's recommended that both the markdown file and the images should be under the same **dir\*\***

 ![output](./snap-output.jpg)